ku6ryo/next-fastify-benchmarking/README.md

 Next.js provides [custom server feature](https://nextjs.org/docs/advanced-features/custom-server).
 So I wondered how much performance improvements we can get from custom server with [Fastify](https://www.fastify.io/) which is a fast implementation of HTTP server on Node.js.

 # Conclusion
 Fastify does not improve req/sec of page servings but do improve req/sec of API.
-If server allow to use [Node.js cluster feature](https://nodejs.org/api/cluster.html), it improves page serving too.
+If the server is non-Docker environment, [Node.js cluster feature](https://nodejs.org/api/cluster.html) improves page serving too.
 # Implementations with Fastify
 I prepared 3 implementations.